vyasmayank43/CustomInputTextField/README.md

         textField.textValidationType = TextValidation.Empty

-You can also write your own validation with following code
+You can also write your own validation with following code:

         let predicate = NSPredicate(format:"self.length > 8")  // write custom predicate as per your requirement.
         textField.customPredicate = predicate
         textField.textValidationType = TextValidation.Custom

+To validate text use below code:

+       let check: Bool = textField.validateText()

 And done....